likeajumprope/Tutorial_normative_modelling/README.md

 ### :warning: Setup instructions for Google Colab :warning:
 You can open the Python notebook that we will use in this practical directly from this Github account (the links to the notebook are at the bottom of this Read Me file).
 Before you open the notebook, make sure you are logged into a Google account.
 All of the code has been tested using Google Chrome web browser.
-When you are ready to begin, you will click on the **template** Google Colab button below.
+When you are ready to begin, you will click on the different Tasks with a Google Colab button below.
 This will launch a new browser tab with the Google Colab notebook.

 Once you are in the Colab notebook tab, in the top right corner you will see a `Connect` (or `Reconnect`) button.
 Click on this, and a dropdown menu will appear as shown below.
 Click on `Connect to hosted runtime` this will allow you to run the notebook using Google’s cloud resources, which are likely much faster than your computer.
 If you would prefer to use your own computer’s resources (this is not recommended and instructors will not be able to help you troubleshoot if you are not running the notebook in the cloud), select `Connect to local runtime`.